NathanHarrington/NathanHarrington.github.io/content/pages/wasatch_work_log_timeline.md

 save_as: pages/wasatch_work_log_timeline.html
 status: hidden

+2016-12-08 06:24 vtt 1000 manual discovery, it support, processing
+shipments.
+Mid-milestone demo of simulatd plug, unplug of device in dash.
+Determination of valid and invalid firmware configurations on test hardware.
+Recovery and documentation of Dash.py vs. Dash with no suffix build issue on appveyor machine.
+Log level case management on command line

+    c2f61a1 recovery of dash.py for pyinstaller
+    aea97ec tests recovered in appveyor
+    bc936d9 case management of log level on command line 858c389 log level in controller

+2016-12-08 16:31

 2016-12-07 07:12 pw booth review, setup of testing systems for dark current rma validation.
 Dash runtime error after 2 days investigation on windows 10 and windows 7.
 Rebuild of appveyor configuration to isolate build flaw